 Short ribs seasoning

 A lot of smoked beef recipes are best with little-to-seasoning, and short ribs is no different.
+Texas-style BBQ is best done with just salt and black pepper, so will be the approach we take here.

 I like to only use a little bit of salt, which I apply ahead of time in the form of a dry brine.
 This is a process in which you apply salt across the surface of the meat and allow it to rest.
 This will help bring the juices in the meat closer to the surface, and give you a juicier finished product after you have cooked it.